 University at Buffalo expects students to have access to a computer that meet UB’s computing standards.
 The Department of Art maintains open computer labs for courses that require them.
 However, it is highly recommended that students purchase their own laptop and applications used in class.
-The Department of Art recommends the Apple MacBook Pro.
+The Department of Art recommends the Apple MacBook Pro for students and faculty.
 These laptops are preferred over the iMac desktop for convenience and flexibility.
-While the iMac has comparable power, speed, RAM and storage, the MacBook can be used in class, in the library, while meeting with fellow students and faculty, and elsewhere.
+The MacBook can be used in class, in the library, while collaborating with fellow students and faculty, and at home.

 Macs are easily used in courses outside of Art, integrating seamlessly with UNIX, Linux and Windows environments.
 Popular applications are available for both Mac and PC, and Macs can read and write to PC disks.
 All new Macs can also run Microsoft Windows, bringing applications previously only available on the PC to Apple hardware.

 The Department of Art recommends the following MacBook Pro minimum configurations for our students:

 MacBook Pro 13″ with Touch Bar and Touch ID

 Recommended for Art History & General Studio majors

 - 2.5GHz dual-core 7th-generation Intel Core i7 processor